Five Common Types of Daisies

 Five Common Kinds of Daisies

-There are many different types of daisies, in fact there are more than 20,000 species of plants that fall into the daisy family.
-Though it's not clear whether the daisy family or the orchid family have more species, both have plenty.
+There are many different types of daisies; in fact, there are more than 20,000 species of plants that fall into the daisy family.
+Though it's not clear whether the daisy family or the orchid family has more species, both have plenty.

-As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover some of the most popular daisy types, with pictures.
+As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover five of the most popular daisy types, with pictures.

 The purple coneflower is a type of daisy that can grow nearly four feet tall.
 The name is given to Echinacea purpurea and other Echinacea species.
 Echinaceas, including the purple coneflower, are used in cold remedies to stimulate the immune system.